Jericho Road: Biography

 The band members met at Brigham Young University while performing in the group The Young Ambassadors, and developed close friendships performing together.
 After expressing strong desires to use their performing talents in a way that would be both entertaining and inspiring, they decided to form a new group, Jericho Road.

 When Abe Mills, Bret Bryce, Dave Kimball, and Justin Smith stepped onto the music scene as Jericho Road in August 2001, they were met with immediate success.
 Their self-titled debut release broke all sales records for their label Shadow Mountain, selling over 10,000 copies in its first week.
 Nearly 150,000 copies later, the band continues to share their music and conviction with fans of all faiths throughout the world.

 Jericho Road has been fortunate to team up with many award-winning songwriters and musicians.
 These include Christian artists Steve Siler, Lowell Alexander, and Scott Krippayne.

 Background of performers

 Abdullah R. "Abe" Mills was born and raised in St. Louis, Missouri.
 His family converted to the Church of Jesus Christ of Latter-day Saints when he was about six.
 Mills served his mission in the Texas Houston Mission.
 He met his wife Rachel, who grew up in Branson, Missouri at BYU.
-In addition to being part of Young Ambassadors Mills was a walk-on member of the BYU Cougars football team.
+In addition to being part of Young Ambassadors, Mills was a walk-on member of the BYU Cougars football team.
 Mills majored in broadcast journalism.
 He was also a host on the LDS Church produced show "Center Street".
 The Mills later lived in Kalamazoo with their five children.
 At a later date Mills moved to Florida.
-In about 2017 he shifted to fulltime creating a YouTube with his family entitled "Sunshine Mafia".
+In about 2017 he shifted to fulltime creating a YouTube series with his family entitled "Sunshine Mafia".